jameswong3388/Pyneer/README.md

 ## Intro
 Pyneer is a minimal scaffolding designed to help students with their school's Python project, especially for people who just started learning Python.

 Pyneer comes with simple scaffolding as well as basic authentication, and admin functionality to help you get started with your project.
+It has well written api , so you can be easily expand and customized according to your use case.

 Makesure give it a star if you like the project 👍.